An interview with transformation specialist Michelle Ash

 Name: Michelle Ash

 Lives: Melbourne, Australia

 Title: CEO GEOVIA, Dassault Systems

 Career in summary: Approximately 30 years’ experience in the mining industry in both operational and strategic roles, across commodities and operational types.
 More recently CIO for Barrick Gold, and now CEO Dassault Systems focused on technology enabled transformation.
-Current Chair of GMG and industry association focused on collaboration to drive innovation in mining, other mining innovation Boards such as Mirarco and CMIC, plus also on several start up Boards such as Railyveyor, Behault, MineSpider, Indimin, StratumAI and OffWorld.
+Current Chair of GMG and industry association focused on collaboration to drive innovation in mining; other mining innovation boards such as Mirarco and CMIC; also part of several start-up boards including Railyveyor, Behault, MineSpider, Indimin, StratumAI and OffWorld.

 Join our conversation

 Keep up with the latest news from Orexplore